 Laser sights provide a unique benefit in dry fire training.
 They provide visual feedback of one’s trigger control, making common mistakes easier to detect and hopefully, correct.
 They are an obvious benefit for those whose eyes are not as sharp as they once were.

 (4) Avoidance of Danger: Firearms aren’t license to become a righteous avenger.
 In fact, if you’re carrying a firearm, you have a more compelling duty to avoid trouble.
-Firearms are to be used only as a last resort to protect your life, or the lives of others and to prevent imminent serious bodily injury or death.
+Firearms are to be used only as a last resort to protect your life, or the lives of others and to prevent imminent, serious bodily injury or death.
 You must avoid places where danger is more likely such as bars and certain neighborhoods or areas where criminals are known to be.
 You must never allow yourself to become intoxicated or even impaired.
 You must ignore insults, walk across a street to avoid people who might be trouble, even walk or drive blocks out of your way.
 If you are in code yellow, if you have enhanced your situational awareness, such things will be second nature because you’ll constantly be asking “what if?”
 You’ll be far more likely to recognize potential danger and avoid it.
 Predators will notice your awareness and will be far more likely to leave you alone.

-On the other hand, if they’re too stupid to notice, or so bold or drug-addled they don’t care, you’ll also be more prepared to avoid them or to gain a tactical advantage if it’s not possible to avoid a confrontation.
+On the other hand, if they’re too stupid to notice, or so aggressive or drug-addled they don’t care, you’ll also be more prepared to avoid them or to gain a tactical advantage if it’s not possible to avoid a confrontation.
 You’ll have no doubt of their intentions.
 This will help you avoid ambiguous situations where you might be a few seconds too slow in reacting to save your life.
 Remember if you do have to shoot someone, prosecutors will be asking themselves if you were looking for trouble because you were armed.
 Some leftist prosecutors will assume it, and act accordingly.
 Be sure there is not only no evidence to support that theory, but plenty of evidence to the contrary.
 Be prepared to explain how early you detected danger, exactly why you thought it dangerous, and the concrete steps you honestly took to avoid it–-if you reasonably could.

-Most police officers will spend an entire career without ever having to shoot anyone, and they’re exposed to more danger in a month than most citizens will experience in a lifetime.
+Most police officers will spend an entire career without ever having to shoot anyone, and they’re exposed to more danger in a month than most Americans will experience in a lifetime.
 Unlike you, they don’t have a choice; they have to knowingly enter dangerous situations.
 For the most part, you don’t.
 Prosecutors know this; so must you.